 This page provides a means to backup all the settings of the unit into a file, and reciprocally to restore a complete configuration from a file previously saved in this way.

-Partial exports are also possible, selecting the items you wish to include: call profiles, presets, snapshots, settings...
+Partial exports are also possible, selecting the items you wish to include: remote profiles, local profiles, snapshots, settings...